snyamahmoud/fsnd-linux-server-config/README.md

   Create this as a standard Linux user.

-  Google terms: 'ubuntu add user'
+  **Google terms: 'ubuntu add user'**

-  If you are bored, find out the difference between the 'adduser' and 'useradd' commands.
+  (If you are bored, find out the difference between the 'adduser' and 'useradd' commands.)

 4. Sudo

   There are several ways to allow a user to execute commands with sudo.
-The 'ubuntu way' is using the /etc/sudoers.d/ directory.
-It is pretty self-explanatory, but if in doubt:
+One simple way prepared for you by the Debian/Ubuntu distribution maintainers is using the /etc/sudoers.d/ directory.
+For details:

-  Google terms: 'ubuntu sudoers.d'
+  **Google terms: 'ubuntu sudoers.d'**

   In this step, make sure the 'grader' user can use sudo.